Begin Main Content Area

 Continuing Education (when renewing license):

 80 HoursA regular or reciprocal applicant for an initial license shall have completed 80 Continuing Professional Education (CPE) hours, in the subject areas relating to CPE subject areas; relevance to professional competence, during the 2-year period preceding the filing date of the application.
-A licensee is not required to complete continuing education during the biennium in which the licensee is first licensed.
+A licensee is not required to complete continuing education during the biennium in which the licensee passed the CPA Exam.

 Initial Licensing Fee: